 GoFundMe Provides Refunds To Donors Duped By Viral Campaign

-For thousands of donors lured out of their money by a fraudulent GoFundMe campaign featuring a homeless veteran, the winding ordeal has finally come to an end.
+For thousands of donors lured out of their money by an allegedly fraudulent GoFundMe campaign featuring a homeless veteran, the winding ordeal has finally come to an end.

 GoFundMe says it has returned more than $400,000 donated to a heartwarming fundraiser that captured national attention, attracting more than 14,000 donors, before taking a dark turn earlier this fall.

-Note: An earlier version of this story incorrectly said Johnny Bobbitt Jr. filed his lawsuit last year.
-It was filed this past summer.